PEDSnet/PEDSpace-README-Template/README.md

 ### Reproducibility

-If you are doing ongoing R development work, we strongly encourage that you do so using [`renv`](https://rstudio.github.io/renv/index.html) e.g. `renv::init()` and `renv::snapshot()`.
+If you are doing ongoing R development work, we strongly encourage that you do so using [`renv`](https://rstudio.github.io/renv/index.html) e.g. [`renv::init()`](https://rstudio.github.io/renv/reference/init.html) and [`renv::snapshot()`](https://rstudio.github.io/renv/reference/snapshot.html).
 This will make not only documentation easier but can also improve your development workflow in the long run by ensuring version consistency and improving reproducibility.

 Below are the minimum submission guidelines:

 #### Required
 - **Code Repositories (not packaged):**
-  - Must include an `renv.lock` file generated from the most recent R environment.
+  - Must include an `renv.lock` file generated from the most up-to-date R environment capabale of successfully executing the code.
 - **Packaged Repositories:**
   - `renv.lock` file is optional but must document:
     - R version used for development.